Project-EPIC/hcc-colorado/README.md

 CU Human Centered Computing Website
 =====================================

-## Built on Jekyll Bootstrap

-This is the

-## Build Technologies
-Ruby, Jekyll

-##Finding the balance between static and dynamic webpages
+_Built on Jekyll Bootstrap, this site finds a balance between a static and dynamic website._

 This site pulls data from flickr, Google Scholar, and Google Drive.

 The database, therefore, is a google spreadsheet, offering a familiar UI for any user to update.